nigoroll/libvmod-dynamic/README.rst

 vmod-dynamic
 ============

-This branch is for varnish master (post 6.5)
+This branch is for varnish post 7.0

 Description
 ===========